Food Preparation and Nutrition

 - Acquire knowledge in order to be able to feed themselves & others affordably & nutritiously.

-Introduction - Aims to enable pupils to learn where food comes from, how to cook a range of dishes safely, hygienically & to apply their knowledge of nutrition, healthy eating.
+Introduction – The course aims to enable pupils to learn where food comes from, how to cook a range of dishes safely, hygienically & to apply their knowledge of nutrition, healthy eating.
 In addition, they will consider the factors that affect food choice, food availability and food waste.

 Year 7 & 8